 If transferring from another Paul Mitchell School, all transfer hours will be accepted based on stateboard rules.

-Esthetics students transferring from a non- Paul Mitchell School on the combination of a practical test, and written test, and state board rules.
+Esthetics students transferring from a non- Paul Mitchell School

+The determination of how many transfer hours the school accepts is based on the combination of a practical test, and written test, and state board rules.